 Until that class, I never felt I could depict anything accurately on paper besides rainbows and flowers.
 But alas, I flipped through pages of magazines for inspiration- National Geographic maybe?
 Finally, I ripped out an image of a toucan and thought, here goes nothing.

 I had taken plenty of lessons in other outlets before: piano, violin, clarinet… and, I quit most of them within about six months.
 I couldn’t get excited to practice and therefore, was not learning or improving.

 In art class however, I had a sense of determination and focus that I typically didn’t find in myself.
 I paid attention as the teacher went through the science behind drawing: the perspectives, various ways to measure ratios and proportions, and how in the end, we could break rules and create new ones if we wanted.
 It’s your art, after all.

 To my surprise, heeding her words about drawing had worked.
 A couple hours into class, I had a very distinguishable looking toucan!
 What’s more is what I learned about this toucan just from having to observe him in a way I hadn’t before.
 Measuring ratios revealed to me that the toucan’s beak is about as long as the bird is tall.
-I had so much pride looking at my little masterpiece that day, excited to take on various other forms of wildlife with my newfound skill.
+I had so much pride looking at my little masterpiece that day and grew eager to take on various other forms of wildlife with my newfound skill.
 I was even more excited when I showed my drawing to my parents, validating my request to take the class.